Psyiantist/LaceDL/README.md

 ## Getting Started

-1. Clone or download the Lace repository to your local machine.
+1. Clone or download the **"Lace Setup.exe"** to your local machine.

 2. Open the project in Visual Studio 2022.